whirlxd/ytmusic-slack/README.md

 - The userscript checks for the current track every 10 seconds by default.
 You can adjust this interval in the `INTERVAL_MS` constant in `userscript.js`.
 - The server clears your Slack status when no music is playing or when the track is paused.
 - Ensure that your browser and the server can communicate (eg. no firewall blocking, especially in Brave).
-- This project is for personal use and may violate YouTube Music's or Slack's terms of service.
+- This project is for personal use and may violate YouTube Music's // Spotify's // SoundCloud's or Slack's terms of service.
 Use at your own risk. idrc
 - If need be there are some AI generated docs [here](docs.md) - may contain errors.

 ### License